 Terms of Refund Policy - Tuition liability is divided by the number of quarters in the program.
 Total tuition liability is limited to the quarter during which the student withdrew or was terminated, and any previous quarters completed.
-Applies to the Esthetics, Esthetics & Nail Specialty, and Barbering programs; all schedules.
-Also applies to Hairdressing and Cosmetology - 1000 evening schedule, 17 hours per week.
+Applies to the Nail Specialty, Esthetics, Esthetics & Nail Specialty, and Barbering programs.

-First Quarter
+First Quarter Oskasl May Kasa

 If Termination Occurs School May Keep

 Prior to or during the First Week 0%

 During the Second Week 25%

 During the Third Week 50%

 During the Fourth Week 75%

 After the Fourth Week 100%

 Subsequent Quarters

 If Termination Occurs School May Keep

 During the First Week 25%

 During the Second Week 50%

 During the Third Week 75%

 After the Third Week 100%